-Once a student misses more than seven (7) unwaived days of an eighteen (18) week course or four (4) in a nine week course, the LCHS attendance policy takes effect.
+Once a student misses more than five (5) unwaived days of an eighteen (18) week course or more than three (3) in a twelve week course, the LCHS attendance policy takes effect.
 A parent may continue to send notes to the school and those notes may be stamped excused by the Attendance Secretary, but remember that note only notifies the school that the parent was aware of the absence - it does not remove the student from the LCHS attendance policy.

-How can a student receive credit for a course after he/she has missed more than seven (7) unwaived days of school?
+How can a student receive credit for a course after he/she has missed more than five (5) unwaived days of school?